 While living in Singapore, my husband was working long hours.
 I would often have dinner on my own.
 Also, fresh ingredients could be quite expensive and eating out significantly cheaper.
 Thus, I would eat out more often than not.

 However, I did get into the routine of cooking up a batch of brown rice so that I could quickly whip up a brown rice salad or a bowl of simple fried rice.
-It was in Singapore that I developed this recipe for Simple Fried Rice for One.
+In Singapore, I developed this recipe for Simple Fried Rice for One.

 Ingredients for Simple Fried Rice for One

-Now, that I live in New Zealand and mostly work from home, I continue to fall back on this recipe, particularly on days I want something warm for lunch, rather than a cold salad.
+Now that I live in New Zealand and mostly work from home, I continue to fall back on this recipe, particularly when I want something warm for lunch rather than a cold salad.

 Customise it to your taste